-This report contains the findings of ELMT Consulting's (ELMT) Habitat Assessment and Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) consistency analysis for the proposed Barker Logistics project located on the northwest corner of the intersection of Patterson Avenue and Placentia Avenue (project or project site) in the Mead Valley Area of Riverside County, California.
+This report contains the findings of ELMT Consulting's (ELMT) Habitat Assessment and Western Riverside County Multiple Species Habitat Conservation Plan (MSHCP) consistency analysis for the proposed Barker Logistics East project located on the northwest corner of the intersection of Harvill Avenue and Placentia Avenue (project or project site) in the Mead Valley Area of Riverside County, California.
 The project site is located in the Mead Valley Area Plan of the MSHCP, but is not located within any Criteria Cells or designated conservation areas.
-However, the project site is located immediately adjacent to Criteria Cells 2432, 2529, and 2533, which contribute to assembly of Proposed Non-Contiguous Habitat Block 4.
+However, the project site is located immediately adjacent to Criteria Cell 2529, which contributes to assembly of Proposed Non-Contiguous Habitat Block 4.
 Further, a review of the Western Riverside County Regional Conservation Authority (RCA) MSHCP Information Map determined that the project site is located within the designated survey area for burrowing owl (Athene cunicularia).
 No other special-status wildlife species surveys were identified.

 Due to existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
-The project site primarily consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances.
+The eastern portion of the project site primarily consists of vacant, undeveloped land that has been subject to a variety of anthropogenic disturbances, and four (4)) residential developments occur on the western boundary of the site.
 The project site has been subject to historic agricultural activities and on-going disking activities.
-These disturbances have eliminated the natural plant communities that historically occurred within the immediate vicinity of the project site.
-Due to existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
-The project site contains a land cover type that would be classified as disturbed.
-The project site is dominated by early successional and non-native vegetation, which has reduced the ability of the project site to provide suitable habitat for special-status plant species.
+These disturbances have eliminated the natural plant communities that historically occurred on and within the immediate vicinity of the project site.
+The project site contains a land cover types that would be classified as disturbed and developed.
+The undeveloped portions of the project site are dominated by early successional and non-native vegetation, which has reduced the ability of the project site to provide suitable habitat for special-status plant species.